cage-kiosk/cage/README.md

 build type with Meson), press Alt+Esc to quit.
 To build a release build, use `meson build --buildtype=release`.

-For more information, see the `docs/` folder.
+For more information, see the [Wiki](https://github.com/Hjdskes/cage/wiki).

 Cage is based on the annotated source of tinywl and rootston.